Fruit Flies

 Do fruit fly traps really work?

-Why do fruit flies come back?
+Why do fruit flies keep coming back?

 Similar Pests